BUSINESS AND SUPPORT SERVICES

 TAXATION OF GIFTS, PRIZES, AND AWARDS TO EMPLOYEES

 Navarro College adheres to rules and regulations of the IRS to treat gifts, prizes, and awards to employees as compensation and to tax them accordingly.
 The college supports the recognition of outstanding employee contributions through the use of gifts, prizes and awards.
 However, all payments made from college funds, or items of value given to employees, are considered compensation subject to federal, state and employment tax withholding, and will be reported on Form W-2 unless a specific exemption applies.
-Any question concerning the taxability of a gift, prize or award should be discussed with the Comptroller prior to processing the transaction.
+Any question concerning the taxability of a gift, prize or award should be discussed with the Director of Business Services and Cashiers Office and/or Director of Payroll and Accounts Payable prior to processing the transaction.

 These procedures provide guidance regarding the tax implications of gifts, prizes and awards made to employees so that: 1) proper communication is given to the employee at the time of receipt; and 2) the college is in compliance with federal and state tax laws and regulations.

 The taxation of gifts, prizes and awards is summarized in the three categories below.
 Departments may not use the Procurement Card to purchase gifts, prizes or awards since reporting to the individual recipient is required.
 See Procurement Card Policy for more detail.

 CASH & CASH EQUIVALENTS